top of page

 • Incorporating play, joy, and rest

-Likewise, it is just as important to remain on top of your emotional and social health.
-All too frequently, we tend to either ignore or undervalue the role of building an emotional or social health routine.
+It is just as important to remain on top of your emotional and social health.
+All too frequently, we tend to ignore or undervalue the role of building an emotional or social health routine.
 In the past, we’ve even recommended ways to create physical coping boxes to help build resilience.

 Dr. Mahoney highlights other areas of importance to focus on: